BlackSound1/textual-system-monitor/README.md

 Have 2 terminals open.
 I use 2 instances of Bash in Windows Terminal.

-- In one instance, navigate to the repo, and run `make console` from within the Pipenv shell.
+- In one instance, navigate to the repo, and run `make console`.
 This will cause the terminal to create a debug console waiting for an instance of the app to hook into.
 [Read more here](https://textual.textualize.io/guide/devtools/).
 - In the other instance, from the repo directory, run the dev version of the app with `make run-dev` to run the app in development mode.
 The console in the first